What is CC_Engine_x64.exe in Windows?

 CC_Engine_x64.exe

-These are the default installation paths for Dragon Center software and can be used to locate the process and its associated files.
+These spots are where Dragon Center usually gets installed, and you can check there if you need to find the process and its files.

 Useful tip: How to Know Which Process is Using a File in Windows 11